euphy/polarweb/README.md

 Requirements
 ------------

 Mercifully, it's all turned out to be in Python.
-It is targetting a Windows environment, so I think there is some stupid in there somewhere.
+It is targetting a Windows environment, but I think it's pretty cross-platform in reality.

 Core:
 * pyserial